eschulte/goa/README.md

    lisp REPL as described below.
 To build a command line program optimization executable, install cl-launch [9] and then run make.

-   Make Variables:
+### Make Variables

+The following variables may be used to control the behavior of make.

-   - The `LISP` environment variable may be set to `sbcl` or `ccl` to compile executables with Steel Bank Common Lisp or Clozure Common Lisp respectively.
+- The `LISP` variable may be set to `sbcl` or `ccl` to compile executables with Steel Bank Common Lisp or Clozure Common Lisp respectively.

+- The `QUICK_LISP` variable may be set to point to a custom quicklisp installation directory.
+The default value is `$HOME/quicklisp/`.

-   - The `LISP_STACK` environment variable may be used to set the maximum amount of memory available to the `optimize` executable when compiled with SBCL.
+- The `LISP_STACK` variable may be used to set the maximum amount of memory available to the `optimize` executable when compiled with SBCL.
 Large programs, especially when annotated (e.g., with `src/configs/use-annotation.lisp`) may require large amounts of memory.
 For example run the following to build the `optimize` executable with 30G of memory.

          make bin/optimize LISP_STACK=$((30 * 1024))

-   - The `LISP_PKGS` environment variable may be used to include additional packages into compiled executables.
+- The `LISP_PKGS` variable may be used to include additional packages into compiled executables.
 For example to compile the `iolib` package into the `optimize` executable for socket communication (e.g., with `src/configs/by-flag.lisp`), run the following.

          make bin/optimize LISP_PKGS=iolib

 Optimization at the Command Line
 --------------------------------